dfelinto/blender-manual/manual/editors/3dview/navigate/views.rst

    :Shortcut:  :kbd:`Ctrl-Alt-Q`

-Toggling Quad View will split the 3D Viewport into four views:
+Toggling Quad View will split the 3D Viewport into four views: three orthographic side views and one user perspective view.
-Three *Orthographic* "side views" and one *Camera*/*User View*.
-This view will allow you to instantly see your model from a number of view points.
-In this arrangement, you can zoom and pan each view independently but you cannot rotate the view.

 .. note::

-   Quad View is different from :doc:`splitting the area </interface/window_system/areas>` and aligning the view manually.
-In Quad View, the four views are still part of a single 3D Viewport.
-   So they share the same display options and layers.
+   Quad View is different from :doc:`splitting the area </interface/window_system/areas>` and aligning the views manually.
+In Quad View, the four views are still part of a single 3D Viewport, so that they share the same display options.

 .. figure:: /images/editors_3dview_navigate_views_quad.png